Skip to main content

 The job of a learner

-Starting from the people and the problem, not the solution.
+Start from the people and the problem, never the solution.

 1. 01